 For the Union of Skills to deliver on its promise of an inclusive, competitive workforce, the Roma Foundation for Europe calls on the EU and Member States to:

-- Expand vocational training and digital skills programs by establishing training centers in Roma neighborhoods, providing stipends and financial aid to remove cost barriers, and developing targeted digital skills training to ensure Roma workers are included in emerging job markets.
+- Expand vocational training and digital skills programmes by establishing training centers in Roma neighborhoods, providing stipends and financial aid to remove cost barriers, and developing targeted digital skills training to ensure Roma workers are included in emerging job markets.

 - Combat discrimination in hiring, training, and business financing, breaking down barriers that limit Roma access to jobs and capital.

-- Support Roma entrepreneurship by ensuring equal access to EU SME funding, including mentoring, networking, and capital for business growth.
+- Support Roma entrepreneurship by ensuring equal access to EU SME funding, including mentoring, networking and capital for business growth.
 Bureaucratic barriers must be removed to allow Roma entrepreneurs to access financial resources on equal terms.

 - Create employer incentives, such as tax breaks and wage subsidies, to encourage businesses to hire and train Roma workers, particularly those transitioning from informal employment.